manosandroulidakis/user_registration2/README.md

 # user_registration
-user registration app to run locally
+user registration app to run locally without docker

 alternatively run the init.sql commands to your mysql database enter your credentials into main.py